-Written Acknowledgement (within 5 business days) $\square$ Written acknowledgement has been given to the complainant Initial Meeting: (within 10 business days) Complaint raised Initial meeting held to discuss with all parties involved in the complaint, in a solution agreeable to all parties.
-Solution found and remedied (Please continue to Appeal Outcomes section) Further investigation required: (within 60 calendar days) Referral to RTO Manager or nominated person.
-Referred to a third party/panel Referral to other services (i.e. counseling services or LLN) Referred to National Training Complaints Hotline Referral to government body (i.e. police, hospital) Referral to funding body (i.e. DET, VTG) The RTO is responsible for acting upon the subject of any complaint/appeal found a student will be advised of the outcome of this consultation process within 15 busin dispute being lodged.
-Appeal Outcomes Action/Response Taken By: Date:
+Signed By: Date: □ Form submitted to RTO Manager or CEO Date: Recommended Action Required For Improvement Written Acknowledgement (within 5 business days) $\hfill \square$ Written acknowledgement has been given to the complainant Initial Meeting: (within 10 business days) □ Complaint raised □ Initial meeting held to discuss with all parties involved in the complaint, in order to fi solution agreeable to all parties. □ Solution found and remedied (Please continue to Appeal Outcomes section) ind a Further investigation required: (within 60 calendar days) □ Referral to RTO Manager or nominated person. □ Referred to a third party/panel □ Referral to other services (i.e. counseling services or LLN) □ Referred to National Training Complaints Hotline □ Referral to government body (i.e. police, hospital) □ Referral to funding body (i.e. DET, VTG) The RTO is responsible for acting upon the subject of any complaint/appeal found to be subs student will be advised of the outcome of this consultation process within 15 business days of dispute being lodged.
+Appeal Outcomes

+Action/Response Taken By: Date:

 Feedback From Complainant

-01

-$\Box$ Satisfied with outcome
+☐ Satisfied with outcome

-$\Box$ Dissatisfied with outcome - Further action required
+☐ Dissatisfied with outcome - Further action required

-$\Box$ Matter was dealt with within a reasonable timeframe Yes/No
+\square Matter was dealt with within a reasonable timeframe Yes/No

 Other comment:

 Complainant Signature: Date:

 Action/Monitoring Date Action taken by

 Opportunity for Improvement implemented

-Actioned at Quality &amp; Compliance Meeting
+□ Actioned at Quality & Compliance Meeting

 Policies and procedures updated and implemented

-Filed into Complaints Register
+□ Filed into Complaints Register

-Cross-referenced with Database
+☐ Cross-referenced with Database

-Please submit this form, along with all accompanying and relevant documentation including any third party reports to the RTO Manager or CEO
+Please submit this form, along with all accompanying and relevant documentation including any third party reports to the General Manager or CEO